Depp v. Heard: Appeals, settlement and carrier lawsuit

+Prior to the publication of the op-ed in 2018, Heard took out homeowner's insurance carrier policies with two companies that covered costs associated with defamation lawsuits.
+One of these companies, New York Marine and General Insurance Co., filed a lawsuit against Heard following the verdict, claiming that because the jury ruled the defamatory statements were made with "actual malice", they were exempt from providing indemnity to Heard.
+The company also refused to cover any portion of Heard's legal fees for the trial, which she testified had exceeded $6 million.
+The company is suing Heard and another insurance provider for a declaratory relief exempting them from any claim tied to the judgement.
+The case is still pending as of July 2023, in spite of Heard's request that the court dismiss the case.

 Reactions

-The trial drew much attention from supporters of both Depp and Heard as well as the general public.
+The trial drew much attention from supporters of either Depp or Heard as well as the broader public.
 At the start of the trial, several legal experts suggested that Depp had a smaller chance of winning than he did in the previous UK trial, citing the strong free speech protections in the US.

 Livestream

 The trial was live-streamed, with very high viewing figures and video clips being widely shared on social media.
-The president of the Law & Crime network, Rachel Stockman, observed that the average daily viewership on their app was 50x higher than before the trial.
+The president of the Law & Crime network, Rachel Stockman, observed that the average daily viewership on their app was fifty times higher than before the trial.

 The decision by Judge Azcarate to allow livestreaming, a rarity in Virginia courts, has been criticized.
 Some observers expressed concern that it would discourage victims of domestic violence from speaking out; Michele Dauber, a professor at Stanford Law School, stated, "Allowing this trial to be televised is the single worst decision I can think of in the context of intimate partner violence and sexual violence in recent history, it has ramifications way beyond this case."

-In a pre-trial hearing, Heard’s team tried unsuccessfully to exclude the cameras, while Depp’s lawyer welcomed the cameras and stated that "Mr. Depp believes in transparency."
-Judge Azcarate, who worried that reporters might otherwise have come to the courthouse and potentially create hazardous conditions, had said, "I don’t see any good cause not to do it."
+Amanda Hess, a critic writing for The New York Times, opined that the broadcasting of the trial "is an invitation for the proceedings to be deliberately, even gleefully tailored to a viewer's whim", with internet platforms like TikTok and YouTube being "practically built to manipulate raw visual materials in the service of a personality cult, harassment campaign or branding opportunity."
+On the other hand, Kellie Lynch, an associate professor of criminology and criminal justice at The University of Texas at San Antonio, praised the trial for "afford[ing] an opportunity to openly discuss the nuances of IPV that are often overlooked".